7 Ways to speed up your Symfony Setup

 --classmap-authoritativeThis basically prevents PHP from dynamically looking up classes that are not present in the classmap generated by composer.

-The above steps all are one-time investments, which means you have to fiddle with those settings only once during the lifetime of your website.
+The above steps all are one-time investments, which means we have to fiddle with those settings only once during the lifetime of our website or project.

-If your website is not doing all too much heavy lifting, these optimizations should be sufficient to get you and your customers happy with the performance.
+If our website is not doing all too much heavy lifting, these optimizations should be sufficient to get us and our customers happy with the performance.

-If you are still not happy, you can also change the way your application is loading itself up and how content is served to your end users.
+If we are still not happy, we can also change the way our application is loading itself up and how content is served to our end users.

 7. Lazy services

 Using lazy services allows you to inject services lazily into your services.
 Which means technically only a reference to a proxy is injected into your service, instead a reference to the already fully bootstrapped service.